Who was Paul and how did he become a big name in Christian doctrine?

-Paul’s sexual asceticism came to shape and color the Christian faith, as we know it today.
-Celibacy is practiced by Roman Catholic Priests and Nuns.
-But where did Paul get this stance from?
-It certainly wasn’t Jesus.
-Because as Paul admitted himself:
+Paul’s sexual asceticism came to shape and colour the Christian faith, as we know it today.
+Celibacy is practiced by Roman Catholic Priests and Nuns, but where did Paul get this stance from?
+It certainly wasn’t Jesus, because as Paul admitted himself:

 “I have no command of the Lord, but I give my opinion as one who by the Lord’s mercy is trustworthy.”